harbour/core/README.md

     Either a Harbour binary distribution or a local Harbour build will be okay.
-If you're reading this text, it's very likely you have one of these already.
+If you're reading this text, it's likely you have one of these already.

 * Supported ANSI C compiler